Oregon Pharmacy Technician Licensing Guide

 Each license type has different qualifications and opportunities for career growth.

-Pharmacy Technician Registration Requirements
+Pharmacy Technician registration requirements

 The Pharmacy Technician license is Oregon’s entry-level designation.
 To become registered, you must: